What Is a VPN Router?

-A VPN router is a device that combines the functionalities of a traditional router with the added capability of connecting to a virtual private network (VPN).
-It acts as a gateway for the devices connected to it, routing all the internet traffic through the VPN tunnel for enhanced privacy and security.
+A VPN router is a device that combines the functionality of a traditional router with the added security and privacy features of a virtual private network (VPN).
+It acts as a gateway between your devices and the internet, allowing you to connect to the internet while encrypting your data and masking your IP address.

 How Does a VPN Router Work?

 A VPN router works by encrypting and redirecting the internet traffic from your devices through a secure VPN connection.
 It establishes a secure tunnel between your devices and the VPN server, ensuring that all data transmitted is encoded and protected from unauthorized access.

 When you connect your device(s) to a VPN router, it replaces your original IP address with the IP address of the VPN server.
 This process, known as IP masking, helps to conceal your online identity and location, making it difficult for third parties to track or monitor your online activities.